ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

-# ErgoFlow: A Declarative Framework for Development of Ergo Contracts
+# FlowCards: A Declarative Framework for Development of Ergo Contracts

 ### Introduction

 [ErgoScript](https://ergoplatform.org/docs/ErgoScript.pdf) is the contracts language on the Ergo blockchain.
-Even though it has concise syntax adopted from Scala, it still may seem confusing at first, because conceptually ErgoScript is quite different from the conventional languages which we all know and love.
+Even though it has concise syntax adopted from Scala/Kotlin, it still may seem confusing at first, because conceptually ErgoScript is quite different from the conventional languages which we all know and love.
 It is because Ergo is UTXO based blockchain, whereas smart contracts are traditionally associated with account based systems like Ethereum.
-However, Ergo's transaction model have many advandages over account based models and with a right approach it may be much easier to develop Ergo contracts than to write and debug Solitity code.
+However, Ergo's transaction model have many advantages over account based models and with a right approach it can be much easier to develop Ergo contracts than to write and debug Solidity code.

 There are key aspects of Ergo's programming model (based on UTXO) in which it is different from Ethereum (i.e. account model)